feuerdev/feuer/GAMEPLAY_LOOP.md

     - [x] Agility
     - [x] Pain Threshold
     - [x] Intelligence
-  - [x] Add an injuries system
-    - [x] Add a new hud element for the injuries
-    - [x] Injuries should persist between battles
-    - [x] Some injuries should be able to be healed over time
-    - [x] Some injuries should be unable to be healed
   - [x] The stats and the battle situation and injuries should affect the groups morale
   - [x] Allow for groups to flee from a battle when their morale is low
 - [x] Enable that every group joining a tile with an ongoing battle will join the battle